 2 more die of Covid in 24hrs

-The current positivity rate was recorded at 1.31% as the health officials tested 18,023 samples across the country

-Bangladesh reported two more deaths from Covid-19 in the last 24hrs till 8am Wednesday.
+Bangladesh reported two more deaths from Covid-19, all from the Dhaka division, in the past 24 hours till 8am Tuesday.

-The current positivity rate was recorded at 1.31% as the health officials tested 18,023 samples across the country.
+The current positivity rate was reported at 1.03% as the health officials tested 20,764 samples across the country.

 The country's maiden cases were reported on 8 March last year and the first death from the virus was reported on 18 March.